 We take care of all the agreements with local operators so you don’t have to.
 Using our extensive global roaming network, your connected solutions will connect to networks out of the box in nearly every market in the world.
 In countries where roaming is not available due to regulation, we can help you find viable solutions (including eUICC technology) together with our established local operator partners.

 We provide everything you need to successfully deploy and manage connected products and solutions that serve the evolving smart city solutions industry.
 Together with our partner network, we provide an end-to-end IoT solution, from concept and design to monetization and operation over time.
-At the core of that end-to-end offering are IoT Connect, Telenor´s Managed Connectivity services and IoT Cloud, Telenor´s Managed IoT Cloud services.
+At the core of that end-to-end offering are IoT Connect, Telenor´s Managed Connectivity services and IoT Complete, Telenor´s end-to-end connectivity service.

 Mobile Network Connectivity for Smart Cities